 Type of Australorp Chickens

-The beak and eyes should also be dark in color and there should be four toes per foot.
-The black sleek feathers should have an iridescent greenish-purple shine in full sunlight.
+The beak and eyes should also be dark in color, and there should be four toes per foot.
+The sleek black feathers should have an iridescent greenish-purple shine in full sunlight.

 Their eggs are light brown in color and are considered to be extremely large in size.
 The breed is formally classified as a heritage breed, meaning it breeds naturally, thrives under free-range conditions, and is extremely hardy and resistant to adverse environmental conditions.